-The AWS cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available today.
+The AWS cloud security infrastructure has been architected to be one of the most flexible and secure cloud computing environments available today.
 It provides an extremely scalable, highly reliable platform that enables customers to deploy applications and data quickly and securely.

-With the AWS cloud, not only are infrastructure headaches removed, but so are many of the security issues that come with them.
-AWS’s world-class, highly secure data centers utilize state-of-the art electronic surveillance and multi-factor access control systems.
+The AWS cloud infrastructure is housed in AWS's highly secure data centers, which utilize state-of-the art electronic surveillance and multi-factor access control systems.
 Data centers are staffed 24x7 by trained security guards, and access is authorized strictly on a least privileged basis.
 All personnel must be screened when leaving areas that contain customer data.
-Environmental systems in the datacenters are designed to minimize the impact of disruptions to operations.
-And multiple geographic regions and Availability Zones allow you to remain resilient in the face of most failure modes, including natural disasters or system failures.
+Environmental systems in the datacenters are designed to minimize the impact of disruptions to operations, and multiple geographic regions and Availability Zones allow you to remain resilient in the face of most failure modes, including natural disasters or system failures.

 Not only are your applications and data protected by highly secure facilities and infrastructure, but they’re also protected by extensive network and security monitoring systems.
 These systems provide basic but important security measures such as distributed denial of service (DDoS) protection and password brute-force detection on AWS Accounts.
 Additional security measures include:

 - Secure access – Customer access points, also called API endpoints, allow secure HTTP access (HTTPS) so that you can establish secure communication sessions with your AWS services using SSL/TLS.